Catalyst Mission Grant Recipients 2020-2021

 Kansas City Artists Coalition www.kansascityartistscoalition.org

-The Kansas City Artists Coalition (KCAC) is a nonprofit organization that promotes visual arts awareness in Kansas City and the surrounding region, and supports the professional growth of artists.
-KCAC supports artists and arts understanding through our Exhibitions Series, artist talks, publications and business workshops in our galleries and through partnerships at other arts and business organizations across the Kansas City metro.
+The Kansas City Artists Coalition (KCAC) is a charitable nonprofit organization that promotes visual arts awareness in Kansas City and the surrounding region, and supports the professional growth of artists.
+KCAC supports artists and arts understanding through our Exhibitions Series, Artist Talks, Publications and Business Development Workshops in our galleries and through partnerships at other arts and business organizations across the Kansas City metro.

 Kansas City Public Theatre www.kcpublictheatre.org

-Kansas City Public Theatre provides access to the arts through year-round theatre entertainment free of charge to the public.
-This mission is carried out in two activities: first, through producing aesthetically and ideologically diverse new works and reimagined classics which reflect the unique history and concerns of the Kansas City community; and second, to cultivate civic-minded artists, audiences, and citizens through community-based devised theatre workshops.
-This season KCPublic Theatre will continue it’s monthly Theatre Lab Series featuring 8 area playwrights and all local actors.
-Their Main Stage offerings include Miss Julie (October) and A Dream Play (April) both by August Strindberg.
-Don’t miss these visually and musically stunning adaptations.
+Kansas City Public Theatre provides access to the arts through year-round professional theatre entertainment free of charge to the public at locations throughout Kansas City.
+This mission is carried out in two activities: first, through producing aesthetically and ideologically diverse new works by local playwrights and re-imagined classics which reflect the unique history and concerns of the Kansas City community; and second, to cultivate civic-minded artists, audiences, and citizens through community-based devised theatre workshops.
+By providing quality theatre productions free of charge to the public, Kansas City Public Theatre envisions theatre as an essential cultural good which should be fully accessible to all members of the community.

 KC Clay Guild https://kcclayguild.org